luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 ```

-### Quality of RNA Seq Toolset (QoRTs)
+# Quality of RNA Seq Toolset (QoRTs)
-- `QoRT` is a `jar` software file that is an alternative to `RSeQC` that provides a comprehensive & multifunctional toolset assess quality control & data processing of high throughput RNA-seq.
+ml QoRTs

-`ml QoRTs`
+`QoRTs` is a `jar` software file that is an alternative to `RSeQC` that provides a comprehensive & multifunctional toolset assess quality control & data processing of high throughput RNA-seq.

 You will get a return from terminal like:
 `To execute the QoRTs JAR run: java -jar $EBROOTQORTS/QoRTs.jar`
 Copy and paste the `java -jar $EBROOTQORTS/QoRTs.jar` and place before the QoRTs command.
 [Helpfile](https://hartleys.github.io/QoRTs/jarHtml/index.html) here.

 `for VARIABLE in *.fastq; do wc -l $VARIABLE; done`